open-telemetry/opentelemetry.io/content/en/docs/concepts/components.md

 The OpenTelemetry Collector is a vendor-agnostic proxy that can receive, process, and export telemetry data.
-It supports receiving telemetry data in multiple formats (e.g., OTLP, Jaeger, Prometheus, as well as many commercial/proprietary tools) and sending data to one or more backends.
+It supports receiving telemetry data in multiple formats (for example, OTLP, Jaeger, Prometheus, as well as many commercial/proprietary tools) and sending data to one or more backends.
 It also supports processing and filtering telemetry data before it gets exported.
 Collector contrib packages bring support for more data formats and vendor